ansible/awx/docs/docsite/rst/userguide/workflow_templates.rst

 7. If a job template used in the workflow has **Prompt on Launch** selected for any of its parameters, a **Prompt** button appears, allowing you to change those values at the node level.
 Use the wizard to change the value(s) in each of the tabs and click **Confirm** in the Preview tab.

 .. image:: ../common/images/wf-editor-prompt-button-wizard.png
-   :alt: workflow template -
+   :alt: workflow editor - prompt button wizard

 Likewise, if a workflow template used in the workflow has **Prompt on Launch** selected for the inventory option, use the wizard to supply the inventory at the prompt.
 If the parent workflow has its own inventory, it will override any inventory that is supplied here.

 .. image:: ../common/images/wf-editor-prompt-button-inventory-wizard.png
-   :alt: workflow template -
+   :alt: workflow editor - prompt button inventory wizard

 .. note::